fazle-rabbi-dev/fazle-rabbi-dev/README.md

 </li>
 <li>
   <a href="#">
-    Some awesome React packages you should know right now
+    Some awesome React.js packages you should know right now
   </a>
 </li>
 <li>
   <a href="#">
-    Top awesome nodejs modules that made your life easy
+    Top awesome Node.js modules that made your life easy
   </a>
 </li>